Skip to main content

 CaptainsGround

-The Master 100 Gross Tons license authorises the holder to operate inspected passenger vessels up to 100 GT — a meaningful step beyond OUPV in both legal authority and exam difficulty.
+The USCG Master less than 100 GRT endorsement, commonly called the 100-ton Master's license, authorises the holder to operate inspected passenger vessels within the route and tonnage limit printed on the credential — a meaningful step beyond OUPV in both legal authority and exam difficulty.

 TL;DR

-Master 100 GT requires more sea time than OUPV, adds Plotting (chart-work) and a tighter General module to the exam, and unlocks inspected-vessel charter and tour-boat work.
-Near-Coastal Master 100 is the typical full-service captain credential.
+Master 100 GRT requires more sea time than OUPV, adds Plotting (chart-work) and a tighter General module to the exam, and unlocks inspected-vessel charter and tour-boat work.
+The 100 / 50 / 25 GRT limit is assigned from your qualifying vessel-tonnage history under 46 CFR 11.422.

 What Master 100 unlocks

-Master 100 GT lets you operate USCG-inspected passenger vessels (Subchapter T or K) up to 100 gross tons.
-Whale-watch boats, dinner cruises, larger fishing party boats, and ferries fall under this credential.
-Without it, you are capped at six passengers under OUPV.
+Master 100 GRT lets you operate USCG-inspected passenger vessels (Subchapter T or K) within the route and 100 GRT tonnage limit on the MMC.
+Whale-watch boats, dinner cruises, larger fishing party boats, and ferries can fall under this credential.
+Without a Master endorsement, the OUPV lane is capped at six passengers for hire on an uninspected vessel.

 Exam differences vs OUPV

 All four OUPV modules plus a Plotting (chart-work) module and a tightened General module on regulations.
 The Plotting module is the new ground for OUPV upgraders — running fixes, set & drift, danger bearings, magnetic variation/deviation.
-Pass mark on Plotting is also 70%.
+Pass mark on Plotting is 90%.

 Endorsements